CenterForSpatialResearch/conflict_urbanism_sp2024/_posts/2024-03-26-AtsedeSteven-ConflictUrbanism.md

 This research identifies two primary landmarks of interest - Africa Hall and the African Union Conference Center - as central nodes of understanding and perceiving political and cultural space in Addis Ababa and as catalytic moments encouraging non-native urban progression.

 *(The growth of Addis Ababa has been characterized by axial planning that's succumbed to informal development, the outcome being explosive longitudinal development with latitudinal growth following commmon transit ways.
-The following images show incredible change in Addis Ababa's build up (land with visible roof coverage) from 1964 (left), to 1990 (center), to 2022 (right))*
+The following images show incredible change in Addis Ababa's build up (land with visible roof coverage))*
 <div style="display: flex; justify-content: space-between; align-items: center;">
   <div style="width: 33%; text-align: center;">
     <img src="/conflict_urbanism_sp2024/images/AddisGroup_test/download1.png" alt="Description of image 1" style="width: 100%;">